 We will not share any personal data which is not connected with the delivery of the service(s) noted above.
 By law, we may be required to share personal data for the prevention or detection of crime.
 These requests will generally come from the police, or another law enforcement agency.

-It is important to note that once photos, videos and work are made public either on websites or social media they may be shared more widely and cannot be retrieved if you withdraw your consent.
+It is important to note that once photos, videos, audio recordings and work are made public either on websites or social media they may be shared more widely and cannot be retrieved if you withdraw your consent.

 You should also be aware that your data will be stored on servers located in the United Kingdom.
 There may be times when data is processed outwith the European Union and although they may not be subject to the same data protection laws as in the UK, we will take steps to make sure these companies provide an adequate level of protection in accordance with UK data protection laws.
 We will take all reasonable steps to ensure that your data is kept securely and more information on how this is done can be requested from the Data Protection Officer.